PeteJames21/clippy/README.md

 Clippy is a web application that strives to streamline the coding experience by providing a centralized repository for commonly used code snippets.
 Its intuitive interface allows users to quickly add, retrieve, and share reusable code snippets.

-**NOTE**: the URL is only for demonstration purposes and subject to change once the project has been fully deployed.

 # Features

 1. Create `collections` into which to store your code snippets.
 Collections function like folders.
 It is recommended to store related items under one collection, e.g. SQL code snippets can be saved under a collection called `SQL code snippets`.